Songtech-0912/songtech-0912.github.io/content/limits.md

 <!-- more -->

+Note: some problems are taken Rogawski 4e Calculus Early Transcendentals, the questions are not original work.

 It is recommended to use `Ctrl F` or the equivalent search function to find the relevant section, as these notes are quite long.

 ## Investigating limits